 There is little evidence for theories stressing group threat as a consequence of intergroup competition (see also Koopmans & Schaeffer 2015).
 As noted earlier, these group-based theories apply most straightforwardly to out- and in-group trust.
 Weak versions of such theories predict a negative relationship between ethnic diversity and out-group trust, whereas stronger versions in addition predict a positive relationship between ethnic diversity and in-group trust.
-The results from the meta-analysis-an insignificant negative relationship for out-group trust and a negative relationship for in-group trust-clearly runs counter to these predictions.
+The results from the meta-analysis-an insignificant negative relationship for out-group trust and a negative relationship for in-group trust-clearly run counter to these predictions.
 The limited and even contrary evidence vis-à-vis the primary outcomes predicted by group-based theories suggest that they are of limited value in explaining non-group-based forms of trust, including trust in neighbors and trust in people in general.

-Lastly, a plausible interpretation of the stronger relationship between ethnic diversity and trust in neighbors than for generalized social trust is that exposure to ethnically dissimilar others is a stronger and more directly relevant cue for trust in ones neighbors than for trust in other people in general.
+Last, a plausible interpretation of the stronger relationship between ethnic diversity and trust in neighbors than for generalized social trust is that exposure to ethnically dissimilar others is a stronger and more directly relevant cue for trust in neighbors than for trust in other people in general.

 Empirical illustrations.
 A negative relationship between ethnic diversity and trust in neighbors is one of the most consistent findings in the literature-unsurprisingly, given the target of trust, primarily when studied in more local contexts (see the next section).
-This has been found in a range of countries, including the United States (Putnam 2007), Britain (Sturgis et al. 2011; Laurence 2011; 2013; 2016), Spain (Morales & Echazarra 2013), Germany (Schaeffer 2013; Gundelach & Freitag 2014), the Netherlands (Tolsma & van der Meer 2017), and Sweden (Lundåsen & Wollebæk 2013).
-The negative relationship for generalized social trust has been confirmed in the United States (Alesina & Ferrara 2002; Putnam 2007), Australia (Leigh 2006), Norway (Ivarsflaten & Strømsnes 2013), and Denmark (Dinesen & Sønderskov 2012; 2015), with dissenting results from Britain (Sturgis et al. 2011), the Netherlands (Gijsberts et al. 2012), and Sweden (Wollebæk et al. 2012).
-Illustrating the difference in the effect of ethnic diversity for trust in neighbors and generalized social trust, Sturgis et al. (2011) and Wollebæk et al. (2012) only find significant negative relationships for the former.
+This negative relationship has been found in a range of countries, including the United States (Putnam 2007), Great Britain/United Kingdom (Sturgis et al. 2011; Laurence 2011, 2013, 2017), Spain (Morales & Echazarra 2013), Germany (Schaeffer 2013, Gundelach & Freitag 2014), the Netherlands (Tolsma & van der Meer 2017), and Sweden (Lundåsen & Wollebæk 2013).
+The negative relationship for generalized social trust has been confirmed in the United States (Alesina & La Ferrara 2002, Putnam 2007), Australia (Leigh 2006), Norway (Ivarsflaten & Strømsnes 2013), and Denmark (Dinesen & Sønderskov 2012, 2015), with dissenting results from Britain (Sturgis et al. 2011), the Netherlands (Gijsberts et al. 2012), and Sweden (Wollebæk et al. 2012).
+Illustrating the difference in the effect of ethnic diversity on trust in neighbors and generalized social trust, Sturgis et al. (2011) and Wollebæk et al. (2012) find significant negative relationships only for the former.

-Context size
+Context Size

-Figure 3 plots the overall meta estimate of the relationship between ethnic diversity and trust broken down by the specific context unit in which ethnic diversity is measured.
-This ranges from the immediate local context (the neighborhood) over more aggregate local contexts (municipalities/regions) to countries as a whole.
+Figure 3 plots the overall meta-estimate of the relationship between ethnic diversity and trust broken down by the specific context unit in which ethnic diversity is measured.
+Context size ranges from the immediate local context (the neighborhood) through more aggregate local contexts (municipalities/regions) to whole countries.